mhdostal/ARCodeProject/README.md

 At this point you can build and run the app.
 The display will look similar to this, but at your geographic location.
 Rotating, tilting, and panning the device will cause the display of the data to change accordingly.

 Now that we've created a basic AR experience for World-scale scenarios, let's move on to a Flyover scenario.
 Flyover AR is a kind of AR scenario that allows you to explore a scene using your device as a window into the virtual world.
-A couple of the differences with Flyovers as compared to World-scale, are the ability to explore more than just your immediate surroundings and not using the device location to determine where in the virtual world to position the camera.
+A couple of the differences with Flyovers as compared to World-scale are the ability to explore more than just your immediate surroundings and not using the device location to determine where in the virtual world to position the camera.
 ArcGISARView's translationFactor property allows for more movement in the virtual world than that represented in the real world.
 The default value for `translationFactor` is 1.0, which means moving your device 1 meter in the real word moves the camera 1 meter in the virtual world.
 Setting the `traslationFactor` to 500.0 means that for every meter in the real world the device is moved the camera will move 500.0 meters in the virtual world.
 We'll also set an origin camera, which represents the initial location and orientation of the camera, instead of using the device location.

 We'll use some different data this time, so we'll create a new scene with no base map, a layer representing data along the US-Mexican border, and an elevation source (using an AGSScene extension) to display the data at it's real-world height.